 Partner with another freelancer who sells a different service to a similar audience.
 Of course, you want to make sure your partner isn’t your competitor.

-Think: Taco Bell and Doritos.
+Think Taco Bell and Doritos.
 Both companies market their products to the 18-34-year-old millennials market.
 Their audience is looking for convenient, easy options for food.
 So they created Doritos Locos Tacos, a new product.
 That said, you don’t have to create a co-branded product to take advantage of marketing partnerships.
 You can collaborate on a piece of content or opt-in offer, and share the results of that promotion.

 Consider joining a professional organization for freelancers or for professionals in your industry.
 Attend seminars, join social media groups, and try to connect with other freelancers you meet along the way.

 Once you've delivered your client’s work, it's time to find your next project.
-That’s where a good freelance business management software — like Moxie — comes in handy.
+That’s where good freelance business management software — like Moxie — comes in handy.
 You can use it to easily see and track potential and past clients by popping into your CRM to see if you have upcoming work or leads to engage with.
-Using a tool to keep track of prospective and past clients so you can see who to re-engage allows you to stay focused on what they do best.
-You can also keep notes on work anniversaries, client birthdays, etc. so you can do timely outreach and stay in touch with your clients.
+Using a tool to keep track of prospective and past clients so you can see who to re-engage witch allows you to stay focused on what they do best.
+You can also keep notes on work anniversaries, client birthdays, etc., so you can do timely outreach and stay in touch with your clients.